 VIII.
 How to fix a trial date and what may happen at a trial

-The plaintiff should then file with the court an application to set a case down for trial and a notification of setting down.
+The plaintiff should then file with the court an application to set a case down for trial.
 When filing the application to set the case down for trial, a prescribed fee has to be paid.
 In addition, a bundle of documents have to be lodged (see Order 34 rule 3 of the Rules of the High Court for the requirements of making this bundle).
-You can also find a sample of the "Notice (application to set a case down for trial)" and the "Notice (to set down)" form on the Judiciary webpage (for cases in the High Court only).
+The form of application to set a case down for trial is prescribed by Appendix D to Practice Direction 5.2.
+A party to an action who set it down for trial must also notify the other parties to the action that he has done so within 24 hours.

 Cases will be tried by judges who are found available to try them, generally in accordance with the order set out on the Pending List.
 Every Wednesday, a number of cases listed on the Pending List will be warned that they are likely to be called and tried during the next week.
 These cases are put on a separate list called the Warned List (please go to the Judiciary webpage if you want to see this list).